kryosette/kryosette-servers/onionrouter/src/node1/docs.md

 }
 ```

-In this example, both threads are trying to access the shared variable `sharedResource'.
+In this example, both threads are trying to access the shared variable `sharedResource`.
 The mutex ensures that only one thread can be in the critical section at any given time (between `lock()` and `unlock()`) and change this variable.

 **Mutexes vs Semaphores:**